sharedmemory/sharedmemory.github.io-source/content/articles/2016/10/17/generative_adversarial_networks_in_fashion.md

 **with man-with-glasses - man-without-glasses + woman = woman-with-glasses**

-We applied similar method to our industry in handbags to perform "arithmetic" handbag features; then reconstruct new handbags from those calculated latent features .
+We applied similar method to our industry in handbags to perform "arithmetic" handbag features; then reconstruct new handbags from those calculated latent features.
+The idea behind is to take two popular handbags; let GAN extracts/merges their features, and then subtracts them from features of a least popular handbag.
 The transition is much more subtle and not obvious, and up to interpretation as to what features the final product extracts from each image.

 ![alt text](/images/handbag_addition.jpg  "Addition")